Agape Core Values and Roles

 First, we believe that Galatians 3:26-29 states that males and females are free in Christ.
 In Genesis 1 males and females are both in the image of God.
 We are one, even though we are physically and anatomically different, and we must remove any form of disrespect, misogyny, or gender discrimination from Jesus’ kingdom.
 Empowerment means that we teach males and females to be allies and partners in the work of the kingdom.
 It also means that we do not tolerate any disrespect of others and work to provide respect for males and females.

 Second, 1 Corinthians 14:34-35 states that women are to be silent in the assembly, not speak, and should ask their husbands questions at home.
 While this has been interpreted to mean that women are not to make a sound in church various interpretations indicate that this is a problematic understanding of the passage.
 Paul allows the women to prophesy (preach) in the church with their heads covered (1 Corinthians 11).
 He also allows them to be present in the assembly (something frowned upon in Roman culture).
-In addition to this, most churches only understand this passage to refer to women teaching or speaking in the assembly.
-However, women are allowed to sing, speak to each other, laugh, and say amen.
-Finally, the previous statement “as in all the congregations of the saints…” is attached to the beginning of verse 33, “God is not a God of disorder but of peace…”
+Finally, the previous statement “as in all the congregations of the saints…” is attached to the beginning of verse 33, “God is not a God of disorder but of peace…” Paul does not state that women in all congregations are to be silent, but that in all congregations God requires order and peace during worship gatherings.

 The text of 1 Corinthians 14 is a chapter discussing worship.
 Paul is calling the group to a sense of order in the worship.
 This involves speaking in languages, interpreting languages, and prophesying (preaching).
 These are preaching/speaking tasks that claim divine authority in the assembly.
 Paul is asking women not to partake in these gifts during worship.
 Since women being present in the assembly was a controversial issue (in the Roman empire) it seems likely that Paul is trying to prevent the church from being targeted by Roman officials.
 This may explain his prohibition in this context.
 However, this is limited to teaching that claims authority from God such as preaching or calling the church to a new vision.
 This does not apply to singing, translating or using sign language, announcing events, sharing beliefs, or praying.